 A displaced tooth is one that has either been pushed deeper into the jawbone, or that has been partially knocked out of its socket.
 In either case, the tooth can generally be reset properly into the socket.
 It is important that you do not attempt to do this on your own.
 We can reset the tooth and secure it with a splint.
 This helps to hold the tooth in its proper position while your periodontal ligament and jawbone heal around it.

 An avulsed tooth is one that has been completely knocked out of its socket.
 In many cases, the tooth can be replanted.
 If you have lost a tooth due to dental trauma, it is important that you find it.
 Make sure that the tooth is not damaged.
 Clean the tooth under cool running water.
 Only handle it by the crown.
 Avoid touching the root end.
 Store the cleaned tooth in a container of milk or saltwater, which will help to preserve it until your appointment.
 In many cases, we can replant the tooth and secure it with a splint while the periodontal ligament and bone heal around it.
 If the tooth cannot be replanted, we can provide you with a replacement.

 No matter how dental trauma occurs, or how minor you think it is at the time, it is important to seek dental care right away.
-For more information, and to schedule your consultation, contact Carolina Mountain Endodontics today at (828) 627-1999.
+For more information on our dental services, and to schedule your consultation, contact Carolina Mountain Endodontics today at (828) 627-1999.